ignacio-hernani/secret-sync-vault/Readme.md

 export AZURE_CLIENT_SECRET=<password>
 ```

-5. Assign the Key Vault Administrator role to the Service Principal in Azure UI.
+5. Assign the Key Vault Administrator role to the Service Principal in the Azure UI or CLI.

 ---
 **Vault Setup**

-6. Configure Secrets Enginen and Secret Sybc in Vault
+6. Configure Secrets Engines and Secret Sync in Vault
 ```
 # If you do not already have a KVv2 secret to sync, mount a new KVv2 secrets engine.
 vault secrets enable -path='secret' kv-v2